Three-cushion billiards: History

-It is undisputed that Wayman Crow McCreery, the Internal Revenue Collector of the Port of St. Louis, Missouri, born June 14, 1851 in St. Louis, popularized the game.
+Wayman Crow McCreery, the Internal Revenue Collector of the Port of St. Louis, Missouri, born June 14, 1851, in St. Louis, popularized the game.
 At least one publication categorically states he invented the game as well.

 The first three-cushion billiards tournament took place January 14–31, 1878 in C. E. Mussey's billiard room in St. Louis, with McCreery a participant.
 The tournament was won by New Yorker Leon Magnus.
 The high run for the tournament was just 6 points, and the high average a .75.
-The game was infrequently played prior to 1907, with many top carom players of the era voicing their dislike of it.
+The game was infrequently played prior to 1907, with top carom players of the era voicing their dislike of it.
 However, after the introduction of the Lambert Trophy in 1907, the game became increasingly popular both in the United States and internationally.